Recognizing Women Leaders in Manufacturing

 The Women MAKE Awards (formerly known as the STEP Ahead Awards) recognize women gamechangers working in the manufacturing industry who exemplify leadership within their companies.
 This national honor identifies top talent in manufacturing and further encourages award winners to mentor and support the next generation of female talent to pursue modern manufacturing careers.
 The Women MAKE Awards give women across the country a platform to showcase the incredible opportunities the industry has to offer, whether they are running the company, designing the next big product or testing innovations on the shop floor.

-In 2024, the Manufacturing Institute will recognize 100 women and 30 Emerging Leaders, a category to honor women under the age of 30 who have achieved unique accomplishments at the start of their careers.
+In 2024, the Manufacturing Institute will recognize 100 women leaders (Honorees) and rising female stars (Emerging Leaders).
+Emerging Leaders is a category to honor women under the age of 30 who have achieved unique accomplishments at the start of their careers.

 Why Recognize Women in Manufacturing?